mischiefsleep/Den-Core-2019/Systems/sshLogScanner/README.md

-To configure the program, run the following command :
+To configure the program, run the following command :\
-...sudo ./make-config.sh...
+sudo ./make-config.sh\
 And follow the instructions.

 This will perform the following operations :